 How to insert a menstrual cup

 Are you thinking about making the switch to a menstrual cup?
 If so, you're probably wondering how to insert a menstrual cup.
-Don't worry; it's not as complicated as it sounds.
+Don't worry; it's not as complicated or intimidating as it sounds.

 Our super soft, 100% plastic-free nüdie period cup is made from medical-grade silicone with a silky smooth finish for extra comfort.
 It’s designed specially to be inserted into your vagina, and once it is in, the period cup forms a seal with your vaginal walls, allowing you to leave it in place for up to 12 hours.

-Although inserting a menstrual cup can seem a bit mysterious at first, there are, in fact, a few different methods for inserting the cup and finding the one that works best for you may take a little practice.
-In this blog post, I'll walk you through the process step-by-step.
+Although inserting a menstrual cup can seem a bit mysterious at first, there are, in fact, a few different methods for inserting the cup and finding the one that works best for you may take a little practise.
+In this blog post, we'll walk you through the process step-by-step.

 Step 1: Wash your hands and the cup